A city gave people $500 a month, no strings attached, to fight poverty. It paid off, study says.

 Cities ramp up efforts to send direct checks to residents after $15 million donation from Twitter CEO

-Positive stories in Stockton have already prompted leaders in other cities to consider implementing a similar project: Dozens of mayors have joined an initiative to advocate for guaranteed income and several pilots in cities including St. Paul, Minn., and Compton, Calif., have already begun.
+Positive stories in Stockton have already prompted leaders in other cities to consider implementing a similar project: Dozens of mayors have joined an initiative to advocate for guaranteed income, and several pilots in cities including St. Paul, Minn., and Compton, Calif., have already begun.

 “The study shows what mayors know: People are working but the economy isn’t,” St. Paul Mayor Melvin Carter said.